-- ✓ Site ECO - ✓ EM file in place - ✓ Specialist appointed to do search of plants and permits and search and rescue report in EM file. - ✓ Search for plants taken place on construction footprint prior to site clearing; nursery, plants transplanted as required with specialist guidance - ✓ Any SCC permits and search and rescue reports on record - ✓ Necessary training provided as per scope of work and records kept i.e., toolbox talks - ✓ Working house: Restrict to weekdays between 07:00 to 17:00; Saturday 08:00 to 13:00; no Sundays or public holidays - ✓ No blanket clearing of vegetation. - ✓ Designated footprint and demarcated laydown area, no unnecessary disturbance to vegetation (2meter disturbance); Laydown, stockpiles areas, waste management area, turning areas, access roads selected and designated Pegs / tape / screening material for demarcation of site clearing footprint - √ No go areas designated - ✓ Topsoil separated; stockpiled at 1 m height, suitably mulched and reused - ✓ Subsoils reused where necessary; excess is disposed correctly - ✓ No disturbance of indigenous plants outside development footprint - ✓ No AIS in construction footprint - ✓ No disturbance to archaeological / paleontology artefacts - ✓ No disturbance to fauna - ✓ Ablution facilities (Ratio of 1:10) - √ Waste management measures in place, no burning / dumping of waste / no litter - ✓ No refuelling on site; no service of vehicles on site. - ✓ Drip trays, spill kits and hazardous waste bin - ✓ Mixing containers and plastic liners (cement) - ✓ Water cart / shade cloth for dust control - ✓ Fire prevention training provided, and records kept - ✓ Sand bucket for disposal cigarettes - ✓ Fire response measures in place; emergency numbers on hand - ✓ No off-road driving - ✓ Swales / stormwater control / water erosion prevention measures in place - ✓ Code of conduct - ✓ Incident / complaint register in place - ✓ Records of waste management / toilet service - ✓ External monthly audits carried out and kept on record - ✓ Close out audits and any actions required
+- ✓ Site ECO - ✓ EM file in place - ✓ Specialist appointed to do search of plants and permits and search and rescue report in EM file. - ✓ Search for plants taken place on construction footprint prior to site clearing; nursery, plants transplanted as required with specialist guidance - ✓ Any SCC permits and search and rescue reports on record - ✓ Necessary training provided as per scope of work and records kept i.e., toolbox talks - ✓ Working house: Restrict to weekdays between 07:00 to 17:00; Saturday 08:00 to 13:00; no Sundays or public holidays - ✓ No blanket clearing of vegetation. - ✓ Designated footprint and demarcated laydown area, no unnecessary disturbance to vegetation (2meter disturbance); Laydown, stockpiles areas, waste management area, turning areas, access roads selected and designated Pegs / tape / screening material for demarcation of site clearing footprint

+- ✓ No go areas designated - ✓ Topsoil separated; stockpiled at 1 m height, suitably mulched and reused - ✓ Subsoils reused where necessary; excess is disposed correctly - ✓ No disturbance of indigenous plants outside development footprint - ✓ No AIS in construction footprint - √ No disturbance to archaeological / palaeontological artefacts paleontology change find procedure followed as required - ✓ No disturbance to fauna - ✓ The main access to the development only from Marine Way (MR00383) at the Challenge Drive intersection; - ✓ Secondary locked access gates be provided at Cutty Sark Avenue and Ariel Drive for use ONLY in the event of emergency(ies); - ✓ Ablution facilities (Ratio of 1:10) - √ Waste management measures in place, no burning / dumping of waste / no litter - ✓ No refuelling on site; no service of vehicles on site - ✓ Drip trays, spill kits and hazardous waste bin - ✓ Mixing containers and plastic liners (cement) - ✓ Water cart / shade cloth for dust control - ✓ Fire prevention training provided, and records kept - √ Sand bucket for disposal cigarettes - ✓ Fire response measures in place; emergency numbers on hand - ✓ No off-road driving - ✓ Swales / stormwater control / water erosion prevention measures in place - ✓ Code of conduct - ✓ Incident / complaint register in place - ✓ Records of waste management / toilet service - ✓ External monthly audits carried out and kept on record - ✓ Close out audits and any actions required